-Eve leapt high in the air, sailing at the Purifier like a cheetah pouncing on an antelope.
+Eve leapt high in the air, sailing over Kearyn's head like a cheetah pouncing on an antelope.
 Her speed was a dizzying blur of thrashing arms and legs.
-Nothing was going to get in her way.
-The time had come; his head would finally be hers.
+Nothing was going to come between her and the Purifier.
+The time had come; the monster's head would be hers.

-Purifier blinked back into existence, took a boastful bow of victory and turned towards Eve.
+A split second later, the Purifier blinked back into existence, took a boastful bow of victory and turned towards Eve with a sad face.
 He hadn't lifted a finger to defeat her.
-So much for 400 pounds of muscle.
+So much for 400 pounds of muscle and teeth.

-"You bastard," Dahl screamed, trying to shove her way around Kearyn to attack him.
-Kearyn grabbed her wrist and held himself between her and Purifier.
+"You bastard," Dahl screamed, trying to shove her way around Kearyn to attack the Purifier.
+Kearyn grabbed her wrist, shielding her from the Purifier.

-"Hold that thought," Purifier said, turning his back on them.
-He went to Eve, lying on the ground, leaned down carefully and gently touched the side of her neck, feeling for a pulse.
+"Hold that thought," Purifier said, turning his back on them without a care.
+He went to Eve, lying on the ground, leaned down and gently touched the side of her neck, feeling for a pulse.
 To both Dahl's confusion and growing disgust, he sighed as if glad Eve was still alive.
 Why would he care?
 She thought.
-He stood up, turned back to them, and said, "I suppose that didn't go as she expected.
-Sadly, however, it was a necessary evil."
+He stood up, turned back to them, and said, "I suppose that didn't go as expected.
+But it was a necessary evil."

 Purifier shook his head disapprovingly at Eve.
-Then turned to Kearyn and said, "Bravo, future me.
+Then he turned to Kearyn and said, "Bravo, future me.
 It would appear we have injured Eve yet again.
-I hope that in the future, this type of incident will not become a thing with the three of us."
+I hope that in the future, this type of incident will not become a thing for us."

-"As do I." Kearyn replied, staring at Eve lying unconscious on the ground.
+"As do I," Kearyn replied, staring at Eve lying unconscious on the ground.
 "You know, you could have let her strike you.
-She could not have actually killed you."
+She cannot harm you."

-"You mean drop the barrier, hoping to raise it again before your forces reach us," he said doubtfully.
+"Before your forces reached us," he said doubtfully.
 "I think not."

 "You will never change."

 "We."
-Purifier replied emotionlessly."I believe you meant to say we will never change.
+Purifier replied."I believe you meant to say… we will never change.
 Because we let her strike the barrier.
 The fault is not just mine."

 "Must I?"

 "Oh, yes.
 I think you must," he said, anger rising in his throat.
-"How is it our dearest is so quick to forgive you for what the Necromongers did to her?
-What we did to her, and clearly so unwilling to extend me the same courtesy?
-I mean, we are the same man.
-Are we not?
-So, why is she so happy-happy joy-joy with you and so slash-slash kill-kill with me?
-Are we not both-"
+"How is it that our dearest is so quick to forgive you and so unwilling to extend me the same courtesy?
+If I'm not mistaken, it is your two sides of the same coin bullshit that says we ate the same?
+So, why is she so happy-happy joy-joy with you and so bang-bang kill-kill with me?"

-"Because," Kearyn shouted over him.
-"You are still with them and I am not."
-He didn't want Dahl to hear more than she already had.
-The time for such revelations had not yet come.
-That time was still years away in the future.
-And besides, Dahl was neither ready to hear the rest of that sentence nor willing to believe it if she did.
+"Because," Kearyn replied.
+"You are still with them and I am not.
+I am trying to change this mess.
+You are at the heart of it."
+He didn't want Dahl to hear more.
+The time for such revelations was still years in the future.

 "Dahlia doesn't know, does she?
 You still haven't told her who we are?"
-He stared at Dahl.
+He stared at her, reading her blaring thoughts.
 "But I sense she is remembering.
-Aren't you Dahl?"
+Aren't you?"

 "When the time is right.
 And not before."
 Kearyn replied.

 "If you are waiting for the right time to deliver that kind of news, you may wait a long while, indeed."
 Purifier let out a mirthless laugh and said, "Kid yourself all you like, Kearyn.
 In the end, she will learn the truth.
-You will always be me.
-I'm sorry.
-But I will always be the voice inside that head of yours.
-And someday, when your little friends least expect it, I'll get out again.
+And someday, when your little friends least expect it, I'll seize your master's mind.
 And when that day comes, oh baby, you just bet your asses.
 It will hit the fan, and I will make sure you all pay for getting in my way."

 Purifier's face turned beet red.
 He gestured at Eve and said, "Fool.
 Look what happens when you think you can defy him?
 Must everyone we care about die because of a vendetta you cannot win?"

 "Vendetta," Kearyn said.
 "Definitely.
-I will never submit or forgive what they did to us.
+I will never submit or forgive what they did.
 I will defy him every day.
 And I strongly suggest you try the same.
-I think you will find it quite liberating, and cathartic.
-I know it was for me.
-And once his hold over you is gone, you too will be free to choose your own path."
+I believe you will find it quite liberating.
+It was for me."

 "I will never defy him."